|

 the north, with the aidit was hopedof the drow mercenaries.

-The second, led by shadow Eowyn, would simultaneously deal with
+The second, led by the shadow Eowyn, would simultaneously deal

-the smaller encampments sited in the clearings to the east.
-The
+with the smaller encampments sited in the clearings to the east.

-third, led by shadow Legolas, would strike from the south, cutting
+The third, led by the shadow Legolas, would strike from the south,

-off the drow retreat, and protecting Eryn Carantaur from further
+cutting off the drow retreat, and protecting Eryn Carantaur from

-Finally, the fourth and smallest company, led by Captain Alfgar,
+The fourth and smallest company, led by Captain Alfgar, would

 Minas Tirith